dodimoop/customers-backend/README.md

 ### Customers Backend

-**Note: before you clone this project, you must clone this project `https://github.com/dodimoop/customers-frontend**
+**Note: After you clone this project, you must clone this project `https://github.com/dodimoop/customers-frontend**

 **Because this project is related to the `https://github.com/dodimoop/customers-frontend`** project.